11 June 2020

 E., McManus, M.A., Ross, O.N., Burchard, H., Chavez, F., Jaffe,

-reviews of progress and identification of gaps in knowledge.
+stratified systems: reviews of progress and identification of

-found in phytoplankton and bacterial cultures in laminar flow:
+reduction found in phytoplankton and bacterial cultures in

-Are cell surfaces and EPS producing rheological thickening and a
+laminar flow: Are cell surfaces and EPS producing rheological

 65-2013.
 Shikata, T., Matsunaga, S., Nishide, H., Higashi, S-i., Iseki, M., Yamaguchi, M., Kamei, Y., Jenkinson, I.R. & Watanabe, M. Blue light regulates the rhythm of diurnal vertical migration in a microflagellate.
 Journal of Plankton Research, 35: 542-552. doi:10.1093/plankt/fbt006 [pdf]